 - Cook bacon, drain grease and chop

 - Mash yolks with fork.
-Add bacon, mayo, onion, honey, vinegar, celery salt, and pepper.
+Add bacon, mayo, onion, vinegar, celery salt, and pepper.
 Stir until combined.

 - Spoon mixture into egg whites and garnish with parsley

 - A Few Notes:

 - If you have an egg allergy maybe just skip this one 🙂